opensearch-project/documentation-website/_opensearch/rest-api/reload-search-analyzer.md

 # Reload search analyzer

-The reload search analyzer API operation will pick up any changes to [synonym](https://opensearch.org/docs/latest/opensearch/ux/) files for any [search analyzers](https://opensearch.org/docs/latest/im-plugin/refresh-analyzer/index/) configured.
-The reload search analyzer request will need to be run on all nodes.
+The reload search analyzer API operation picks up any changes to [synonym](https://opensearch.org/docs/latest/opensearch/ux/) files for any configured [search analyzers](https://opensearch.org/docs/latest/im-plugin/refresh-analyzer/index/).
+The reload search analyzer request needs to be run on all nodes.
 Additionally, the synonym token filter must be set to `true`.

 ## Path and HTTP methods